sukeshofficial/code_agent/README.md

-## 📌 Task: I want a program to find numbers using binary search in java
+## 📌 Task: I want a program to find a given number using binary search use the class name "BinarySearch", in java

 ### 🧠 Explanation
-This Java program implements a binary search algorithm to find a specific number in a sorted array.
-The `binarySearch` method takes an array and a target number as input.
-It initializes two pointers, `left` and `right`, to the start and end of the array.
-It then enters a loop where it calculates the middle index and compares the middle element with the target.
-If they match, it returns the index.
-If the target is greater than the middle element, it narrows the search to the right half; if smaller, it narrows to the left half.
-If the target is not found after the loop, it returns -1.
-The `main` method demonstrates how to use this function and prints the result.
+This Java program defines a class named `BinarySearch` that includes a method `binarySearch` to find a target number in a sorted array using the binary search algorithm.
+The method takes an integer array and the target number as parameters.
+It initializes two pointers, `left` and `right`, to represent the current search bounds.
+The algorithm repeatedly calculates the middle index and compares the middle element with the target.
+If the target is found, it returns the index; if not, it adjusts the search bounds accordingly.
+The `main` method demonstrates how to use the `binarySearch` method with a sample sorted array and a target number, printing the result to the console.

-### 📄 Code File: `binary_search.java`
+### 📄 Code File: `BinarySearch.java`